British Values and Prevent

 Wiltshire Prevent Updates

 These, quarterly information sheets will share training opportunities, updates from the multi-agency Wiltshire Prevent Board and Counter Terrorism Policing Southwest, to keep you posted on the latest on Prevent.
-These updates can be accessed by Wiltshire schools on Right Choice (login required).
+These updates can be accessed by Wiltshire schools on Right Choice (login maybe required) from the Safeguarding Team.

 Contact: Preventqueries@wiltshire.gov.uk if you have any questions or suggestions for future updates.